 The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, the disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenue and expenses during the reporting periods.
-Significant estimates and assumptions reflected in these financial statements include, but are not limited to, provisions for uncollectible receivables and sales returns, valuation of inventories, useful lives of assets and the impairment of property and equipment, the accrual of research and development expenses and the valuation of common stock, stock options, warrants and derivative instruments.
+Significant estimates and assumptions reflected in these financial statements include, but are not limited to, provisions for uncollectible receivables, chargebacks and sales returns, valuation of inventories, useful lives of assets and the impairment of property and equipment, deferred tax assets, the accrual of research and development expenses and the valuation of common stock, stock options and warrants, and restricted stock units ("RSUs").
 Estimates are periodically reviewed in light of changes in circumstances, facts and experience.
 Changes in estimates are recorded in the period in which they become known.
 Actual results could differ from those estimates or assumptions.